07th-mod/higurashi-console-arcs/README.md

 This patch aims to eventually port all the arcs from the PS3 version of Higurashi to Mangagamer's Steam release of Higurashi.
 This is a large task and it will take a long time to port them all, so each arc will be rolled out one at a time.

+Here's a [flowchart](https://ibb.co/dTRmmb) that explains where all these arc fit in with the main series and the recommended reading order.

 ## Current Status

 | Chapter     | PC Port  | Translation | Editing |